willstMSFT/microsoft-365-docs/microsoft-365/archive/archive-end-user.md

 # End user experience in Microsoft 365 Archive

+> [!NOTE]
+> The Microsoft 365 Archive feature is now generally available.
+It is currently rolling out and might not yet be fully available to all organizations.

 End users aren't able to access or search for any content that has been archived.
 Whenever users try to access archived content, they see a message stating that the site has been archived.

 ![Screenshot of the Site is archived message end users receive when they try to access content that has been archived.](../media/m365-archive/site-is-archived-message.png)